 “Although the website is old, it still works well and there are many ways to explore the data.

 “You can search by name, which will lead not only to defendants, but also to victims, witnesses and officers of the law.
 You can search by single and combined keywords, or narrow the results by offence, verdict or sentence.

-“For example, selecting ‘Transportation’ from the drop-down menu allows you to explore the thousands of cases that ended in transportation to America, and later Australia.
+“For example, selecting ‘Transportation’ from the drop-down menu allows you to explore the thousands of cases that ended in transportation to America, and later Australia, during the 18th century.